Mcootauc/Computer-Graphics-Final/src/md/commentary.md

 - The grouping of shapes

 3. How much code for using your library is the same at the application level, regardless of the specific scene?
+- most of the code is handled repeatedly in each scene

 4. What aspects of your design would you keep, if you got a chance to do this library over?
 We would keep: